mcastling/mcastling.github.io/NUItutorials/setup-ubuntu.md

 The _dotnet new console_ creates a Project file *nuirun.csproj* which is essential, and also Program.cs.

-+ Delete Program.cs in VSC Explorer
++ Delete Program.cs in VSC Explorer, as its not needed

 + Modify project file
     1. Edit nuirun.csproj, adding the following line inside the PropertyGroup element: